gamescomputersplay/monopoly/README.md

 ## How to Use

-1. Edit settings.py to set the parameters you want for your simulation.
+1. Edit `settings.py` to set the parameters you want for your simulation.
-2. Run monopoly_simulator.py.
+2. Run `simulate.py` to start the simulation.
-3. Marvel at the results.
+3. Marvel at the results at the console and in the gamelog.txt, datalog.txt

 ## Implemented Rules